 However, what they learned was even more compelling.
 Their core differentiation became accuracy.
 By manually transcribing the business cards, they were able to do something others were unable to match with technology.
 If they had automated the process in the first place, they may have never discovered their true differentiator and their technology development efforts may have been a total waste.

 Gmail is most likely the most famous product ever launched as a Steal Thread MVP.
-Phil Buchheit, the original creator, is quoted as saying “The first version of Gmail was literally written in a day.”
+Phil Buchheit, the original creator, wrote, “The first version of Gmail was literally written in a day.”

 This original version was iterated upon and developed internally based on the feedback of “innovators” within Google before finally being rolled out to the public market as a “beta” release several years later.
 This feedback proved invaluable in helping to shape the product direction of Gmail to be focused on search rather than taxonomy.